 Balance and Harmony

 I also incorporated two of my favorite small-space strategies here.
 One is to use furniture with legs raised off the floor to extend the visual lines of the room.
 Another is to visually widen the aisle between the two counters with horizontal stripes in the area rug.
 To balance all these cool tones and straight lines, we placed a round wooden dining table with tapered legs, two comfy round-back upholstered chairs, and a standing lamp in the eating area.
-The colors and textures in the upholstery and lampshade provide warmth to the shiny kitchen surfaces, and – lo and behold! –good design repeats itself in the stripes and curves of the tall lamp base.
+The colors and textures in the upholstery and lampshade provide warmth to the shiny kitchen surfaces.
 The placement of the metal cabinet elongates the kitchen and makes space for the intimate dining area.
 When you create balance and harmony, everything works together.

 Seven Principles of Art